projectsveltos/sveltos/docs/template/template.md

     - Gianluca Mardente
 ---

+## Introduction to Templates

 Sveltos allows you to represent add-ons and applications as templates.
-Before deploying to managed clusters, Sveltos instantiates these templates.
-Sveltos can gather the information required to instantiate the templates from either the management cluster or the managed clusters themselves.
+Before deploying to managed clusters, Sveltos instantiates the templates.
+It can gather the information required to instantiate them from either the **management cluster** or the **registered managed clusters**.

-For example, let's say you need to deploy Calico in multiple CAPI-powered clusters while fetching Pod CIDRs from the corresponding CAPI Cluster instance.
-With ClusterProfile, you can create a configuration that specifies these details, and the deployment will be ready to go in all matching clusters.
+Let's imagine you would like to deploy Calico in multiple CAPI-powered clusters while fetching Pod CIDRs from the corresponding CAPI Cluster instance.
+With the ClusterProfile, you can create a configuration that specifies these requirements, and the deployment will be pushed to all the matching clusters based on the Sveltos label.
+In the example delow, the label is set to *end=fv*.

 ```yaml
 ---